Skip to Main Content

 When and how to use these recordings

-You could though revisit the recorded material to supplement your learning.
+However, you could revisit the recorded material to supplement your learning.
 You might find that they are helpful for the following reasons:

 • Add to notes